KiandaBPM/KiandaBPM.github.io/dashboards.md

-# Intro to dashboards
+# Introduction to dashboards

-> [!WARNING]
->
-> This documentation is in progress and might change at any stage

 Kianda dashboards offer a convenient way to provide insights into how your business processes are performing.
+Kianda dashboards offer easy reporting, manage permissions, quick to build, condition-based filters and many more.

 From lists to tiles, filter and charts dashboards allow you to build full digital experiences to monitor your process real-time in a few minutes.

+## How to create a dashboard?

+Kianda offers a user-friendly interface to create dashboards in a few minutes.
+Please follow the below video to create dashboards.

 <video width="100%" style="width:100%" controls>
     <source src="videos/dashboard-intro.mp4">